vianeyBE/CassBio.GWAS_Pipeline/README.md

 - `phenofile`: (required) character string with the name of the phenotype file in tabular format.
 The first column should contain the sample names, and the rest of the columns should contain the phenotypes.
 - `genofile`: (required) character string with the name of the genotype file in hapmap format.
 - `snp_list_file`: (required) character string with the name of the CSV file with three columns:
-    - Column 01 - name: SNPS, list of SNPS to plot, name should be the same as in the geno data.
+    - Column 01 - Name: SNPS.
+List of SNPS to plot.
+The name should be the same as in the `genofile` data.
-    - Column 02 - name: trait, name of the trait as in the pheno data.
+    - Column 02 - Name: trait.
+Name of the trait as in the `phenofile` data.
-    - Column 03 - name: xlabel, name of the trait to be included as a label.
+    - Column 03 - Name: xlabel.
+Name of the trait to be included as a label.
 - `labelfile`: (optional) character string with the name of the CSV file with two columns:
-    - Column 01 - name: Taxa, sample names.
+    - Column 01 - Name: Taxa.
+Sample names.
-    - Column 02 - name: label, label or category to add to the plot.
+    - Column 02 - Name: label.
+Label or category to add to the plot.

 ### Details

 The function loads all the necessary packages and data files.
 It then checks for the presence of an optional file with sample labels and prepares the data for the boxplot.
 The function generates a boxplot for each SNP specified in the input CSV file.
-It uses ggplot2 to generate the plot, with the genotypes on the x-axis and the phenotype on the y-axis.
+It uses `ggplot2` package to generate the plot, with the genotypes on the x-axis and the phenotype on the y-axis.
 The function adds a label to the x-axis to indicate the trait being plotted.
-If a labelfile is provided, it adds extra information about the samples, coloring the data by the levels in the provided file.
+If `labelfile` is provided, it adds extra information about the samples, coloring the data by the levels in the provided file.

 ### Example